Hammersmith & City line: A separate identity

 The Hammersmith & City line was shown on the tube map as part of the Metropolitan line until 1990, when it became separated, and the Metropolitan line became the route from Aldgate to Baker Street and northwards through "Metro-land" to Uxbridge, Watford and Amersham.
+In June 1990, London Transport was considering potential colours and names for the separately identified line.
+Expected to be called "Hammersmith and City" and coloured salmon pink on the Tube map, the final decision was to be made in July.
+The new identity, launched on 31 July 1990, was marked by the release of several hundred pink balloons.

 In 2003, the infrastructure of the Hammersmith & City line was partly privatised in a public–private partnership, managed by the Metronet consortium.
 Metronet went into administration in 2007 and the local government body Transport for London took over responsibilities.
 The reconstruction of Whitechapel station as part of the Crossrail project required the reversing platforms to be taken out of use and since December 2009 all services have been extended to Plaistow or Barking.

 Beginning in 2012, following the complete replacement of the Metropolitan line's A Stock with S8 Stock, the C Stock trains of the Circle and Hammersmith & City lines were replaced by the S7 Stock.
 The Hammersmith & City line received the S7 Stock first, with the first train entering service on 6 July 2012, running a shuttle service between Hammersmith and Moorgate before operating between Hammersmith and Barking on 9 December 2012.
 By March 2014, all services were provided by S7 Stock trains.